the Radio Attic

 I DON'T KNOW WHAT YOUR RADIO IS WORTH! [you may just want to stop reading now and skip the rest of the page....]

 Here's a good example of what I'm trying to say.
 You go to a swap meet with a bunch of radios, including your favorite (got to make room).
 One price guide says it's worth $200, another says $300.
 You split the difference and put a price of $250 on it.
 300 people go by your table on day one and you get no offers.
-Day 2, you lower the price to $150; no offers all day.
-Day 3, after you have your table set up, you decide you want to keep the radio after all but don't want to rearrange your table.
+Day two, you lower the price to $150; no offers all day.
+Day three, after you have your table set up, you decide you want to keep the radio after all but don't want to rearrange your table.
 So you change the price to $450 so no one will buy it.
 Twenty minutes later, someone says, "I've been looking for one of those for YEARS!" and thrusts $450 into your trembling hand.
 So what was the radio worth? $450?
-Not on day 1.
-Not on day 2.
+Not on day one.
+Not on day two.

 If you tell a buyer you want $100 for a radio and he agrees, you got it right: it was worth $100.